rajeshrideshmukh/missingskill-learning/git/git.md

 🔸 Branch

 ```
-Branch is like a pointer that will always point to the last commit that is made in out repository.
+Branch is like a pointer that will always point to the last commit that is made in repository.

 By default git commits in master branch.